-This Plan supports the safeguarding of land at Herbert's Farm as shown on Map 8, Site 3 (page 30).
-This safeguarded site has the potential for future residential development of up to 16 houses.
-The above site will only be released during the Plan period if it can be demonstrated through the submission of evidence that there is an identified housing need for their early release having regard to the criteria in Policy CS.16 of the Core Strategy 2011-2031.
+The Plan safeguards land at Herbert's Farm as shown on Map 8, Site 3 (page 30) as a reserve housing site (with the potential for future residential development of up to 16 houses).

+The safeguarded site will only be released during the Plan period if it can be demonstrated through the submission of evidence that there is an identified housing need for its early release having regard to the criteria in Policy CS.16 of the Core Strategy 2011-2031

 6.4.0.1 The overall housing figure for the district is expected to rise during the Plan period.
 Equally, the proportion of any increase that will be allocated to Tysoe as a Category 2 Service Village is unknown.
 The Plan has, therefore, identified a potential sites as a strategic reserve site, which will be protected from development until such time as a specific, evidence based need for housing arises.
 If no Reserve Sites were included in the Plan there would be every chance that the need to satisfy an increased housing supply would be met by development elsewhere beyond the control of the parish.
 The assessment of this site is detailed in full [15] (number 9 in the list of assessments) together with associated access information from the Highways Department, Warwickshire County Council [16].
-The site could not receive planning permission unless satisfactory, safe access could be assured.
-We acknowledge that the site lies partially within a Conservation Area and therefore it offers a less than perfect opportunity for development.
-However, we also believe that any harm can be ameliorated by sympathetic design and careful use of materials.
-Moreover, any development at the site could be undertaken without affecting the future functioning and viability of the working farm itself as development is only anticipated on a small area fronting Saddledon Street with the existing farm buildings being replaced elsewhere on the farm site.
+The development of the site will need to incorporate a satisfactory and safe vehicular access.
+It will also need to address a series of issues relating to heritage assets in this part of the village.
+These matters have been addressed in the District Council's Heritage Impacts Assessment report of potential reserve sites in the District.
+In this context the Parish Council considers that any harm can be ameliorated by sympathetic design and careful use of materials.
+Moreover, any potential development of the site could be undertaken without affecting the future functioning and viability of the working farm itself as development is only anticipated on a small area fronting Saddledon Street.
+In this context the existing farm buildings could be relocated elsewhere on the wider farm holding.